RNZFB Board Elections

 The Board is responsible for the governance of the organisation and leads BLVNZ forward in fulfilling its objectives under the Constitution and strategic plan.

 The Constitution lays out how elections are held and how the Board operates.
 All candidates are nominated and elected by voting members.
 As the election nears, we will share information about the candidates and the election process.
-Between now and then, we will prepare and send out information about what it means to be a Board member and where you can find out more information.

 Only voting members can vote in the Board election.
 If you are a client of BLVNZ and you are not sure if you are also a RNZFB voting member, or entitled to vote, please call the National Contact Centre on 0800 24 33 33.
 If you want to register to vote, they can help you with that too.